nrwl/nx/docs/angular/tutorial/02-add-e2e-test.md

 });
 ```

-This i a simple example of an E2E test, but it suffices for the purposes of this tutorial.
+This is a simple example of an E2E test, but it suffices for the purposes of this tutorial.

 If you have not done so already, stop the `npx nx serve` command and run `npx nx e2e todos-e2e --watch`.